 Define Your Message

 If you’ve gone through the process of rebranding, it’s likely that the company messages have changed as well.
 This is a prime opportunity to share them.
 What are the challenges in the market that your company is addressing?
 How is the company evolving to stay relevant?
 How are you making money for shareholders?
-In what ways are you better serving your customers?
+In what ways are you better serving your customers or clients?

 Identify Your Audience(s)